keogh/bitacoraml/README.md

 Bitacora ML Site

-### DEPRECATED, the site was moved to substack https://www.bitacoraml.com/
+This is the official repository for the [http://bitacoraml.com](http://bitacoraml.com).

-README WIP
+This site is deploy using netlify